josh06-bit/HR-Attrition-Dashboard/README.md

 Every figure below is computed from the same source table and is reproducible by filtering the dashboard slicers.

-Q1.
+## Q1.
 What is our overall attrition rate, and should we be worried?

-Answer.
-237 of 1,470 employees have left — a rate of 16.1%.
+**Answer.** 237 of 1,470 employees have left — a rate of **16.1%.**

 Insight.
 On its own the headline number is unremarkable; it sits close to the cross-industry average and would pass unnoticed in a board pack.
-The problem is that it is an average of wildly uneven groups.
-Sub-populations inside this workforce range from 2.5% to 52.6%.
+The problem is that it is an *average of wildly uneven groups.* Sub-populations inside this workforce range from 2.5% to 52.6%.
 Reporting 16.1% alone conceals the fact that roughly one third of all exits come from a group representing barely a tenth of the headcount.

-Recommendation.
-Stop managing to the headline rate.
+**Recommendation.** Stop managing to the headline rate.
 Report attrition segmented by job level, overtime status and tenure band as the standing monthly view, and set separate thresholds per segment.
 A single company-wide target will always be met by the low-risk majority while the high-risk pockets keep bleeding.

-Q2.
+## Q2.
 Which department is losing the most people?

-Answer.
-By rate, Sales is worst at 20.6% (92 of 446), followed by Human Resources at 19.0% (12 of 63) and Research & Development at 13.8% (133 of 961).
-By volume, the order inverts: R&D accounts for 56% of all exits, Sales 39%, HR 5%.
+**Answer.** *By rate*, Sales is worst at **20.6%** (92 of 446), followed by Human Resources at **19.0%** (12 of 63) and Research & Development at **13.8%** (133 of 961).
+By *volume*, the order inverts: R&D accounts for **56%** of all exits, Sales 39%, HR 5%.

-Insight.
-This is the classic rate-versus-volume trap, and it is why the dashboard charts headcount and exits side by side.
+**Insight.** This is the classic rate-versus-volume trap, and it is why the dashboard charts headcount and exits side by side.
 Sales has the sharper retention problem per employee, but R&D loses the most actual people and therefore the most institutional knowledge.
 HR's 19.0% rests on just 12 departures out of 63 staff — two or three more exits would swing that figure by five points, so it should not drive decisions on its own.

 Recommendation.
 Run two different interventions.
 Sales needs a structural fix aimed at the role design (see Q4).
 R&D needs a volume-focused retention programme targeted at its two largest job families.
 Treat the HR department's rate as directional only and review it quarterly rather than monthly, given the small base.